Get access to cutting-edge GIS technologies - 2021/2022

-1. describe the meaning, goals and rationale of Urban and Rural planning and how it can contribute to conserving natural environments and enhancing built environments, culminating in better planned communities within which people live, work and play."
+- Describe the meaning, goals, and rationale of urban and rural planning and how it contributes to conserving and restoring natural environments and enhancing built environments, culminating in sustainable communities;

-2. draw, design and plan practical land development projects, both manually and with Computer Aided Design, such as: a) community plans and plans of subdivision b) site plans, generalized landscape plans, building plans and elevations, sections and perspectives, c) community improvement and renewal plans and projects for urban and rural communities.
+- Plan and design sustainable land development projects for urban and rural communities, such as: a) community plans and plans of subdivision b) site plans, generalized landscape plans, building plans and elevations, sections and 3D visualizations, c) community improvement and renewal plans;

-3. describe the tools, agents and processes of Municipal Land use Planning in Ontario, specifically provincial policy and the distinction between `policy' (Official Plans) and `implementation' (Zoning By-Laws, Subdivision Control, Site Plan Control).
+- Identify the participants, tools, and processes of municipal land use planning in Ontario, specifically the distinction between `policy' (Provincial Policy Statement and Official Plans) and `implementation' (Zoning By-Laws, Subdivision Control, Site Plan Control);

-5. conduct research and field surveys for Urban and Rural planning reports/documents.
+- Conduct research and field surveys for planning reports/documents;

-6. build and maintain spatial and tabular data basis for Geographical Information Systems (GIS) through data collection, conversion, development and management.
+- Build and maintain spatial and tabular databases for Geographical Information Systems (GIS) and add value to projects through data collection, conversion, development, and management;

-7. apply GIS analysis techniques for Urban and Regional planning applications, projects and case studies.
+- Apply GIS analysis techniques for planning applications, projects, and case studies;